 The ACL is most frequently injured with a non-contact mechanism.
 This means that contrary to the old descriptions of an athlete getting hit from the side of the leg, most ACL injuries occur without the athlete getting struck by another individual.
 It appears from recent studies that most of these injuries occur with the knee near extension (straight) and somehow the athlete becomes off balance during a high speed maneuver (running, jumping).
 The result is a sudden force that tears the ACL.
 Once the ACL is torn, the athlete's knee feels unstable and he/she cannot continue the sporting event.

-Without knowing any other information, if the athlete describes hearing a "pop" along with immediate swelling, there is a 70% chance that the individual has torn his/her ACL.
+Without knowing any other information, if the athlete describes hearing a "pop" along with immediate swelling, there is a 70 percent chance that the individual has torn his/her ACL.
 The athlete will usually not be terribly uncomfortable immediately, but will develop significant pain and swelling over the next few hours.
-In addition to the ACL injury, the lateral meniscus (cartilage between the lateral femur and lateral tibia) may also be injured in the acute setting.
-There also may be soreness along the lateral (outside) knee after an ACL injury as a result of a lateral "bone bruise", meaning that the outside bones sustain direct contact and may be sore from this injury.
+In addition to the ACL injury, the lateral meniscus also may be injured in the acute setting.
+There also may be soreness along the lateral (outside) knee after an ACL injury as a result of a lateral "bone bruise," meaning that the outside bones sustain direct contact and may be sore from this injury.
 These "bone bruises" usually resolve on their own over a period of weeks to months.
-Other ligament injuries (medial collateral ligament /MCL) or medial meniscus injury may also occur but are less common.
+Other ligament injuries (medial collateral ligament / MCL) or medial meniscus injury may also occur but are less common.

 Your orthopaedic surgeon will probably examine the injured athlete's knee and depending upon his/her ability to obtain a good examine, may prescribe an ACL brace, physical therapy and a MRI to further evaluate the knee for other injuries.
 The purpose of the brace is to protect the knee during this initial phase after injury and the physical therapy is to allow the athlete to reduce his/her swelling and regain his/her normal motion prior to surgery.
 The time required to regain normal motion varies from athlete to athlete, but can be as short as 1 week and as long as a month.
 Once the athlete's knee motion and swelling are close to normal, your surgeon will discuss with you the surgical options for surgical reconstruction of the ACL.